Gen27DP/woman-of-the-race-loves-mahalima/README.md

-# woman-of-the-race-loves-mahalima
+# I love Philippines
+April 23, 2026.
 This is my first repository.
-I am a Filipina.
-I am an A'tin.
+I am a proud Filipina.
+We filipinos have good local music artists such as SB19 and BINI.
+Check them out!
+#A'TIN goes global